KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/5-InitProcess/README.md

 etc
 ```

+## Problem of System V

+every thing initialized sequential not parallel even if i have multicores so booting speed is slow

+## TASK

-## and i will go to systemv repo clone and cross compile
+0. go to systemv repo clone and cross compile

-then pass it as the init process init=/sbin/init
+1. then pass it as the init process init=/sbin/init
 1. parse inittab
-2. add to it run level
+2. add to it a new run level

-same as rcS that we wrote before but add to the columns run level for every action

-## Problem of System V

-every thing initialized sequential not parallel even if i have multicores
+### here is the link of TASK STEPS

 ## 3-SystemD